otem/Eurorack/tinyDrummer/README.md

  - [Stereo Plate Reverb](https://github.com/hexeguitar/t40fx/tree/main/Hx_PlateReverb)

 ## MIDI CCs
+MIDI is configured to listed to channel 11.
+This can be changed in the code.
  - 1-8  : Pitch for each sample
  - 9-16 : Decay for each sample
  - 17   : Filter Frequency